Cyberpunk 2077 CPU Scaling, What Processors Work Best?

 Cyberpunk 2077 is one of the most demanding games on the market, and it's pretty much impossible to devise one series of tests that can give a definitive single answer for how your CPU will perform in the massive number of possible hardware configurations.
 As such, you should view these tests as basic indicators of how the processors stack up when paired with the highest-end gaming GPU that money can buy, and then adjust your expectations based on your GPU.

+If you have an older chip and need to know how it stacks up compared to the chips in this article, head over to our CPU Benchmark Hierarchy, which has in-depth performance testing of chips spanning back to...well, seemingly forever, Those performance rankings should give you an idea of where you'll land.

 Naturally, the differences between our test subjects will diminish rapidly with lesser graphics cards.
 Still, if you're determined enough, you could even scrape by with integrated graphics with below-bare-minimum settings.
-Not that we'd recommend that to anyone, but the overriding point is that with some time and patience you can adjust the fidelity settings to make do with a slower GPU.
+Not that we'd recommend that to anyone, but the overriding point is that with some time and patience, you can adjust the fidelity settings to make do with a slower GPU.

 On the flip side of the coin, playing the game with a capable GPU can be a punishing experience for your processor.
 Today's newest high-end chips, namely the Ryzen 9 and 7 5000 series and 10th-gen Intel i9 and i7 chips, are obviously the best fit if money is no object and you're trying to squeeze out every last frame.
-However, if you're looking for the best blend of price and performance, mid-range modern CPUs, like Intel's Core i5 and AMD's Ryzen 5, still offer the best blend of performance and price.
+However, if you're looking for the best blend of price and performance, mid-range modern CPUs, like Intel's Core i5 and AMD's Ryzen 5, are still the best.

 Even the previous-gen Core i5-9600K and Ryzen 5 3600XT held up relatively well during our testing, but those should be considered a bare minimum if you're looking to game with higher-end GPUs.